Go to content

 The registration of a candidate or group is a separate process to the candidate or group being nominated for the election in order to have their name printed on the ballot paper.

-Apply to be registered as a candidate or group using Funding and Disclosure Online.
+Apply to be registered as a candidate or group using Funding and disclosure online.
 Registrations close on the same day as the close of nominations for an election.

 A candidate or group is registered once the NSW Electoral Commission has processed the registration application.
 The candidate or group is not permitted to accept political donations or pay for electoral expenditure until registered, or until they are nominated for the election.
 Candidates and groups are notified of their registration in writing by the NSW Electoral Commission.